Book-It Repertory Theatre: Circumbendibus

-The new Circumbendibus series is an off-the-main-stage series featuring non-traditional texts.
-Book-It started this series in the fall of 2012 with three shows: one based on food writing and cookbooks, one based on geek literature and graphic novels, and one based on a collection of short stories.
-The short story collection was Jesus' Son by Denis Johnson, and this was expanded and re-located for the second Circumbedibus series in 2013.
+Circumbendibus was a late-night series.
+Launched in the fall of 2012, it featured adaptations of three non-traditional texts: one based on food writing and cookbooks, one based on geek literature and graphic novels, and one based on a collection of short stories.
+The short story collection was Jesus' Son by Denis Johnson, adapted for the stage by Johnson and Jeff Schwager.

+For the 2013 Circumbendibus series, Jesus' Son was expanded and re-located to Seattle's West of Lenin venue.